danriti/moleskine/python-traceview/README.md

 ```

 TraceView has traced 2746 requests in the last hour, with an average latency of
 213ms.
-That’s all well and good, but let's show off the power of working with
-your data in Python.

-Let's examine what application layers are available in the `Default`
+Not bad, now let's examine what application layers are available in the
-application:
+`Default` application:

 ```python
 >>> tv.layers('Default')
 [u'PHP', u'cURL', u'file_get_contents', u'lighttpd', u'php_mysql', u'php_mysqli']
 ```

+Finally, let's look at a more advanced example.
+Using the powerful
-Using the powerful [matplotlib][11] library, we can easily create a script for
+[matplotlib][11] library, let's create a [script][13] for graphing `PHP` layer's
-graphing `PHP` layer's latency over the past week:
+latency over the past week:

 ```python
 from datetime import datetime